Split174/ingress-autoswagger/README.md

 ## How it works
 Assume, you have three microservices `cart`, `delivery`, and `payment` deployed on the same host.
-To make this work, each application should expose [Open API JSON](https://swagger.io/specification/) on `/{version}/api-docs` or a link specified in the OPENAPI_PATHS environment variable.
+To make this work, each application should expose [Open API JSON](https://swagger.io/specification/) on `/{version}/api-docs` or a link specified in the OPENAPI_URLS environment variable.
 For example:

 * `/cart/v3/api-docs`